Dolly Parton talks dreams, love, plastic surgery

 A. "Well yes (laughs), I guess not.
 But I do that in my songs, I write my feelings out and then I have such a strong faith and then I have such good friends.
 I am very close to several of my sisters, and we just talk about everything and anything....And my best friend Judy, there is nothing I can't tell her, even if it is the awful-est thing in the world."

-Q. You recently had to deny gay rumors.
+Q. You recently had to deny gay rumours.
 Who is your greatest love?

 "My husband is my greatest love, I have been with him 48 years...He is my best buddy."